Nick Barraclough: Radio programmes

-Other

-In 2001, he was awarded the Country Music Association's International Country Broadcaster Award for his work on promoting country music in the UK.
-In 2010 he was nominated for Best Music Entertainment Producer, in the Radio Production Awards, for R.E.S.P.E.C.T., the Art of Backing Vocals.
+Producer

 Nick founded the radio production company, Smooth Operations in 1992, initially to produce his long running show.
 He was later joined by former Radio 1 and 2 executive producer John Leonard.
-Smooth Operations went on to produce Mike Harding’s folk show, Mark Radcliffe’s late-night Radio 2 show, rock and soul strands and other documentaries and series for the Radio 2 network.
+Smooth Operations went on to produce Mike Harding's folk show, Mark Radcliffe's late-night Radio 2 show, rock and soul strands and other documentaries and series for the Radio 2 network.
 Smooth Operations is now part of the 7Digital music group.

-Nick lives in Cambridge, with wife Judy.
-He has produced albums for Liz Taylor, John Holder, All the Federales and The Pillars of Creation.
-In 2023 he released an album of his own songs, A Fool’s Errand.
-As well as his own memoir he has written a novel based on the life of the artist Wesley West, Kin and the story of the Flying Pig, a Cambridge pub and venue, A Disorderly House.
+He has produced albums for Lizzie J Taylor, John Holder, All the Federales and The Pillars of Creation.
+In 2023 he released an album of his own songs, A Fool's Errand.